 “A process of creative problem-solving in which teams of creators and strategists conceive, design, produce, and activate business solutions with the assistance of AI, intelligent automation, and data.”

-Which brings us full circle to Forrester’s prediction for the future.
-They recommend agencies tap into the powerful combination of machine learning for scale and comparison, artificial intelligence for pattern recognition, and human insight for audience resonance and problem solving.
+Back to Forrester’s prediction for the future.
+They recommend that marketing teams tap into the powerful combination of machine learning for scale and comparison, artificial intelligence for pattern recognition, and human insight for audience resonance and problem solving.
 We couldn’t agree more.